-E. Outer Limit Year for EDB payouts
+E. Required Terminal Distribution for EDB payouts

-There are the following possible "outer limits" applicable to EDB payouts.
+There are the following possible Required Terminal Distribution years applicable to EDB payouts:

 (1) 10 years after death of EDB.
-One is a limit introduced by SECURE which puts a limit on how long a life expectancy payout can continue after the death of the EDB.
+SECURE introduced a limit on how long a life expectancy payout can continue after the death of the EDB.
 Prior to SECURE, the designated beneficiary's successor beneficiary would step into the shoes of the deceased DB and simply keep taking RMDs over the remaining life expectancy of the DB until it was reduced to one year or less.
 Even if that remaining life expectancy was 30 or 40 years!

-Under the Code as amended by SECURE, that process still partly happens-the successor beneficiary of an EDB steps into the shoes of the deceased EDB and keeps taking RMDs based on the remaining life expectancy of the deceased EDB-but now there is a cap on how long that payout can continue: 100% of the account must be distributed no later than the year that contains the 10^{th} anniversary of the death of the EDB. § 401(a)(9)(H)(iii); Reg. § 1.401(a)(9)-5(e)(3).
+Under the Code as amended by SECURE, that process still partly happens-the successor beneficiary of an EDB steps into the shoes of the deceased EDB and keeps taking RMDs based on the remaining life expectancy of the deceased EDB-but now there is a cap on how long that payout can continue: 100% of the account must be distributed no later than the year that contains the 10th anniversary of the death of the EDB. § 401(a)(9)(H)(iii); Reg. § 1.401(a)(9)-5(e)(3).

-If the EDB dies more than 10 years prior to the end of his life expectancy, this limit will cap the post-death payout to the successor beneficiary at the 10^{th} year.
-If the EDB dies within less than 10 year prior to the expiration of his life expectancy this 10-year limit will never come into play because the EDB's remaining life expectancy will run out before the 10^{th} year.
-Because of confusion about this rule see IRS Notices "forgiving" certain RMDs for 2021-2024 in certain cases, explained at PART 3(#1)(F).
+If the EDB dies more than 10 years prior to the end of his life expectancy, this limit will cap the post-death payout to the successor beneficiary at the 10th year.
+If the EDB dies within less than 10 years prior to the expiration of his life expectancy this 10-year limit will never come into play because the EDB's remaining life expectancy will run out before the 10th year.
+Because of confusion about this rule see IRS Notices "forgiving" RMDs for 2021-2024 in certain cases, explained at PART 3(#1)(F).

-(2) EDB's life expectancy: The second type of Outer Limit Year is the final year of the EDB's life expectancy.
+- (2) EDB's life expectancy: The second type of Required Terminal Distribution is the final year of the EDB's life expectancy.
 Generally a "life expectancy payout" to an EDB will make its final payout in the final year of that life expectancy, even if the EDB lives beyond that year.
-Note that if the "greater of" rule applies, the Outer Limit Year will be the last year of whichever life expectancy applies (EDB's or ghost), or 10 years after EDB dies, whichever is earlier.

-- (3) Ghost life expectancy.
-If the participant died after his RBD, and the EDB is taking RMDs based on the greater of rule over the participant's life expectancy, the final year of that life expectancy would be the Outer Limit Year. - (4) 10-year rule possible in rare cases (in death before the RBD situation).
+Note that if the "greater of" rule applies, the Required Terminal Distribution will be the last year of whichever life expectancy applies (EDB's or ghost), or 10 years after EDB dies, whichever is earlier. - (3) Ghost life expectancy.
+If the participant died after his RBD, and the EDB is taking RMDs based on the greater of rule over the participant's life expectancy, the final year of that life expectancy would be the Required Terminal Distribution. - (4) 10-year rule possible in rare cases (in death before the RBD situation).
 If the EDB's life expectancy was less than 10 years, but the participant died before his RBD and the 10-year rule applies-see "C" above.
 Reg. § 1.401(a)(9)-5(d)(2). - (5) For a Minor-child EDB, 10 years after year of age-21 birthday (or of earlier death).
-In the case of a minor child of the participant, EDB status ends upon reaching majority, so the payout must end in the year that contains the 10^{th} anniversary of the earlier of such child's death or the year in which he such child reaches majority. § 401(a)(9)(E)(iii).
+In the case of a minor child of the participant, EDB status ends upon reaching majority, so the payout must end in the year that contains the 10th anniversary of the earlier of such child's death or the year in which he such child reaches majority. § 401(a)(9)(E)(iii).
 See PART 3(#6)(F).

-5. EDB: Participant's surviving spouse (S/S): New good but complicated deal
+5. EDB: Participant's surviving spouse (S/S): A good but complicated deal